AllenDowney/ThinkDSP/README.md

 ### Option 1: Run on Colab

-I have recently updated most of the notebooks in this repository so they run on Colab.
+Most of the notebooks in this repository so run on Colab.
+If you find one that doesn't, let me know and I will update it.

 You can open any of them by clicking on the links below.
 If you want to modify and save any of them, you can use Colab to save a copy in a Google Drive or your own GitHub repo, or on your computer.